 Justin respects and cares about his clients and he loves to fight the good fight against the insurance companies to get his clients just compensation.
 Justin’s work in the trades has given him a deep understanding and respect for the men and women who go to work every day in the field.
 It can be a very dangerous world on a job site, an oil rig or any time you are using your body physically to make a living.
 Even with the most safety conscience companies injuries still happen, and all too often, workman’s compensation refuses to honor the claim or attempts to minimize the claim.
 A significant portion of Justin’s practice is representing injured Wyoming Worker’s.
 It brings Justin great joy to help the hardworking men and women of Wyoming out when they are caught up in the bureaucracy and the bullshit that occasionally engulfs injured workers who find their work comp claims denied.
 Along with his workers compensation practice Justin devotes the majority of his practice to representing individuals injured or killed by the negligence of others and corporations.

 When Justin is not working for his clients he enjoys spending time with his wife Jody.
 They enjoy hiking, mountain biking, fishing and walking their dog Teal around the park.
 Justin is an avid motorcyclist and rides a Honda XR650L and a Zero FX.
 Justin also enjoys hunting, crossfit and flying.
 He is instrument rated and has his commercial pilot’s license.
 He flies a Cessna 172XP.
-In addition to his law practice Justin is the host of www.WyoLawPod.com an innovative legal education podcast covering a broad range of legal topics
+In addition to his law practice Justin is the host of www.WyoLawPod.com an innovative legal education podcast covering a broad range of legal topics.